mahamat04/face_detection/README.md

 # A face detection programm
 How it work?
+- Install opencv module
-- Just add the image that you to detect face(s)
+- Add the image that you to detect face(s)
-- Pass the file name (image) as argument to imread method
+- Pass the file name (image) as argument to imread method (in the program)
 - Run and have fun!